satyanarayan-rao/snakemake_tutorial/README.md

 so that the mean of draw converges to mean of the numbers from `1` to `n` i.e., (n+1)/2.

-Please write a snakemake pipeline to produce a figure like the following:
+Please write a snakemake pipeline to produce a figure like the following for n = 1000, and repeating draw k 10 times:

 ![Experiment](plots/experiment_for_1000.png)